 This is an accounting document provided by any business that sketches the particulars of the services and/or goods that accept a value-added tax.
 According to the European Union Tax Laws, the last 15 days of the month in which the good or service was extended is the maximum time for issuing a VAT invoice.

-Under any VAT invoice, a business can apply value-added taxes on customers in the European Union countries and gather the taxes for making payment to the government afterwards.
+Under any VAT invoice, a business can apply value-added taxes on customers in the European Union countries and gather the taxes for making payments to the government afterward.

 How to Charge VAT on Invoices

 Within the boundaries of the EU, business-to-business transactions aren’t charged with VAT.
-VAT is merely applied on business-to-consumer deals.
-All EU businesses have a VAT number, ask them for it.
+VAT is merely applied to business-to-consumer deals.
+All EU businesses have a VAT number; ask them for it.

-The businesses with correct VAT numbers in the EU enjoy the facility of reverse-charge mechanism.
-They are entitled to reimburse the VAT applied on their services and products.
+Businesses with correct VAT numbers in the EU enjoy the facility of reverse-charge mechanism.
+They are entitled to reimburse the VAT applied to their services and products.

 You are required to provide a VAT invoice for your EU customers.
-A VAT invoice is required to incorporate:
+A VAT invoice is required to incorporate the following:

 - VAT number